|DATE:||April 10, 2014|

 Child Nutrition Programs

 Section 4 of the Richard B. Russell National School Lunch Act (NSLA) provides general cash for food assistance payments to states to assist schools in purchasing food.
-The NSLA provides two different section 4 payment levels for lunches served under the National School Lunch Program.
-The base payment applies to lunches served by School Food Authorities (SFAs) in which less than 60 percent of the lunches served during the second preceding year were served free or reduced price.
+The NSLA provides two different section four payment levels for lunches served under the National School Lunch Program.
+The base payment applies to lunches served by school food authorities (SFAs) in which less than 60 percent of the lunches served during the second preceding year were served free or reduced price.
 Those SFAs in which 60 percent or more of the lunches served in the second preceding school year were served at free or reduced price receive two cents more.
 This higher payment rate is referred to as the two cent differential.

 On Sept.
 22, 2005, the Food and Nutrition Service (FNS) issued SP-23 titled Eligibility for Severe Need Rates for the School Breakfast Program providing guidance on determining eligibility for severe need reimbursement in new schools.
 Since then, FNS has advised states and locals that the information concerning eligibility for severe need breakfast contained in SP 23-2005 should also apply to schools interested in receiving the two cents differential.
 This memorandum provides formal guidance on determining eligibility for the two cent differential in new SFAs.